shorepine/alles/README.md

    * PCM, reading from a baked-in buffer of percussive and misc samples
    * karplus-strong string with adjustable feedback (can have up to 2 per synth)
    * FM, using a DX7 simulation, with support for DX7 patches and 1000 presets (1 per synth)
- * Biquad low-pass filter with cutoff and resonance at the last stage
+ * Biquad low-pass filter with cutoff and resonance per oscillator
  * Oscillators can be specified by frequency in floating point or midi note
  * Each oscillator has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
  * Each oscillator (except for those using KS or FM) can also act as an LFO to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.